davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

   For the words that have not been guessed, hide them using a dashes (one dash per letter, like for Hangman).

+- The game ends on two conditions: if the user guesses all words, or if the user inputs null for a guess, which can be accomplished by pressing `Cancel` on the prompt.

+  - Congratulate the user if they mananged to get all the words!
-- On end-game, display the solution (all the valid words), as well as the number of words the player got right!
+  - Otherwise, display the solution (all the valid words), as well as the number of words the player got right!

 ### Submission